AdobeDocs/platform-learn.en/help/use-the-api/ingest-data/ingest-streaming-data.md

    ![](../assets/launch-setup-23.png)

-1. Click `Keep Changes` on the action, and thten `Save to Library and Build` on the rule.
+1. Click `Keep Changes` on the action, and then `Save to Library and Build` on the rule.
 Click on the `Publishing` tab to watch the status of our build and see it succeed.

    ![](../assets/launch-setup-24.png)